Stranger than Fiction (2006 film)

-Stranger than Fiction is a 2006 American fantasy romance comedy drama film directed by Marc Forster, produced by Lindsay Doran and written by Zach Helm.
+Stranger than Fiction is a 2006 fantasy romance comedy drama film directed by Marc Forster, produced by Lindsay Doran and written by Zach Helm.
 Partially inspired by Playtime by Jacques Tati, the film stars Will Ferrell, Maggie Gyllenhaal, Dustin Hoffman, Queen Latifah and Emma Thompson.
 The main plot follows Harold Crick (Ferrell), an IRS agent who begins hearing a disembodied voice narrating his life as it happens – seemingly the text of a novel in which it is stated that he, the main character, will soon die – and he frantically seeks to somehow prevent his death.

-Stranger than Fiction was released by Columbia Pictures on November 10, 2006.
-On release, the film received positive reviews.
+Stranger than Fiction was released by Sony Pictures Releasing under its Columbia Pictures label on November 10, 2006.
+Upon its release, the film received positive reviews.

 Plot

 Harold Crick is an Internal Revenue Service (IRS) agent living a solitary life of strictly scheduled routine in Chicago.
 On the day he is assigned to audit an intentionally tax-delinquent baker named Ana Pascal, Harold begins hearing the voice of a woman narrating his life.
 When his wristwatch stops working and he resets it using the time from a bystander, the voice narrates that this action will eventually result in Harold's death.

 Harold consults a psychiatrist, who suggests he see a literary expert if he believes there is a narrator.
 He visits literature professor Jules Hilbert, who initially dismisses him.
 However, he recognizes omniscient narrative devices in what Harold claims the voice said, and is intrigued.
 He tries to help Harold identify the author, and determine if his story is a comedy or tragedy.

 As Harold audits Ana, he develops an attraction to her, but when he obliviously rejects a gift of cookies because it could be considered a bribe, he takes it as a sign that he is in a tragedy.
 Jules tells Harold to spend the day at home doing nothing, and his living room is destroyed by a demolition crew that went to the wrong building.
 Jules takes such an improbable occurrence as proof that Harold is no longer in control of his own life, and advises he enjoy the time he has left, accepting whatever destiny the narrator has for him.

 Harold takes time off from work, learns to play guitar, moves in with his co-worker Dave, and starts dating Ana.
 When she begins to fall in love with him, he reevaluates his story as a comedy.
 While meeting with Jules, Harold sees a television interview with author Karen Eiffel, and recognizes her voice as his narrator's.
 Jules, an admirer of Karen's work, says that all of her books are tragedies: the protagonist always dies.
 Karen has been struggling with writer's block on her next book because she cannot figure out how to kill Harold Crick, but has had a breakthrough and has begun writing again.